norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 this and either already have the skills to do so to a high, consistent and professional standard or be willing to develop them.
-Previous experience of working in bicycle repair, or having attended a course of training would be an advantage, but is not an essential criteria.
+Previous experience of working in bicycle repair, or having attended a course of training would be an advantage, but is not an essential criterion.
 However if you don't have formal experience we would want to know at a minimum you can:

 * Correctly name and understand the function of most components on common